 The need for greater computing performance continues to grow across industry segments.
-To support rising demands and evolving usage models, we continue our history of workload optimized innovation with Intel® AVX-512, available on the latest Intel® Xeon Phi™ processors and coprocessors1 and now available on Intel® Xeon® Scalable processors.
+To support rising demands and evolving usage models, we continue our history of workload optimized innovation with Intel® Advanced Vector Extensions 512 (Intel® AVX-512), available on Intel® Xeon® Scalable processors.

-Intel® AVX-512 is a set of new instructions that can accelerate performance for workloads and usages such as scientific simulations, financial analytics, artificial intelligence (AI)/deep learning, 3D modeling and analysis, image and audio/video processing, cryptography and data compression.2
+Intel® Advanced Vector Extensions 512 (Intel® AVX-512) is a set of new instructions that can accelerate performance for workloads and usages such as scientific simulations, financial analytics, artificial intelligence (AI)/deep learning, 3D modeling and analysis, image and audio/video processing, cryptography and data compression.1

 Enhanced Vector Processing Capabilities